 In many cases, a notice of appeal must be filed within 30 days after a conviction or sentencing, whichever is later.
 The filing of a notice of appeal is an important, but often overlooked part of protecting your rights.
 If you have been convicted of a crime and believe that the conviction is incorrect, you should contact Attorney Faigel immediately.
 Attorney Faigel brings over 30 years of experience to your case.
 He will review the court record in order to identify any errors that have been made at trial.
 He will prepare a well written legal brief for submission to the court.
 He will present a compelling oral argument to the court and keep you updated throughout the process.

-If you have been convicted of a crime and believe that an appeal is warranted, please contact Andover appellate lawyer Neil F. Faigel as soon as possible.
+If you have been convicted of a crime and believe that an appeal is warranted, please contact appellate lawyer Neil F. Faigel as soon as possible.
 It is imperative that you have a seasoned and experienced defense attorney to advise you as early as possible.
+Attorney Faigel has reversed convictions and secured new trials for numerous clients.
 Contact Attorney Faigel for a free consultation right away.
 He will ensure that you receive the best possible defense.